altfatterz/altfatterz.github.io/_posts/2018-06-22-spring-cloud-services-config-server.md

 ---
 layout: post
 title: Spring Cloud Services - Config Server
-tags: [springcloudservices, springcloud, spring]
+tags: [springcloud, spring, cloudfoundry]
 ---

-Spring Cloud Config is a great tool to externalize configuration in a microservice architecture.
+[Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) is a great tool to externalize configuration in a microservice architecture.
 It has server and client side support.
 In this blog post we are going to look into how to set up the server part locally and on Cloud Foundry and use it with a client application.

 ### Config Server running locally